yang70/github_create/README.md

 $ ghcreate
 ```

-This will create a GitHub repo with the same name as the current directory  Optionally, you can pass a different name as an argument if you want:
+This will create a GitHub repo with the same name as the current directory.
+Optionally, you can pass a different name as an argument if you want:

 ```bash
 $ ghcreate my-new-repo